HarjitG/Brain-Tumour-Classification/README.md

 The dataset contains 4 different classes, 3 of which are different types of Tumors, and one of which is not a Tumour

-I have taken 3 different approaches to this project.
+I have taken 2 different approaches to this project.
 The first was running a model on all 4 classes, however due to the number of tumours being classed as non-tumours, I am experimenting with another model with 2 parts:

 1) Classsifing Tumour vs Non Tumour
 2) Classifying the 3 differnet types of Tumours

 Colab_Notebook_Binary contains the 4 classes merged into 2 to give us Tumour vs Non Tumour.
 Colab_Notebook_3d contains the 3 classes of different tumors

 Colab_Notebook_4d contains all 4 classes and is the main notebook used in this project.
-We can see that the other two were not performigng as well, and hence this notebook is the focus of the project.
-From the notebook we can see that the model is not picking up Glioma Tumours well, however is picking up the other 3 classes well.
+We can see that the other two notebooks were not performing as well, and hence this notebook is the focus of the project.
+From the notebook we can see that the model is not picking up Glioma Tumours well, however is picking up the other 3 classes.

 With the the use of Data Augmentiontation and Regularisation techniques I was able to improve the model accuracy, however was not able to get a model performing well across all 4 classes simultaneously, as shown below.